One farmers story of turning an almond desert green

 Maria started with regenerative farming in February 2024, a mere six months ago.
 This is by no means a long period of time, but she’s still managed to lay the groundwork for some fundamental changes.

 She’s stopped tilling in the hope of reducing soil run-off and erosion, a huge milestone on her path to rebuilding soil health and catching water.
 A few animals have been incorporated that she’s using to eat the weeds, trim the forage, and create organic matter for her vegetables.
-“They’re like lawnmores”, she says.
+“They’re like lawn mores”, she says.
+She is planning on planting hedges and aromatic plants in strategic locations to slow run-off and to create ponds for wildlife to drink from.

 Her fight for water security has started, too.
 She’s in the process of designing the farm to store water when it rains, forging out lines for infiltration in the ground and creating small catchment areas.
 “I’m trying to stop the water running away”, she states.